Skip to content

 sidecar status reports “stopped” but the pidfile exists.
 The process is gone but the file was not cleaned up (sigkill from outside, OOM, host reboot). sidecar start will not refuse to boot in this case; the stale pidfile is overwritten once the new process registers.
 If in doubt, sidecar stop first.

-monitor --since 24h returns nothing. audit.jsonl is append-only but is created fresh on each firma init.
+monitor --since 24h returns nothing. audit.jsonl is append-only but is created fresh on each firma config.
 If the state dir was wiped or recreated, there is nothing to backfill.
 Confirm with ls -l <state_dir>/audit.jsonl.

 Two firma sidecar start invocations against the same state dir.
 The second one fails fast on stack.lock.
 This is intentional — running two supervisors against one set of pidfiles is undefined.